vonsbuffet/BuffetWeb/README.md

 # Buffet Web

-This is more then code, this is Von's Buffet!
+The idea is this will become an open source tool for Buffet fun!

-Von's Buffet will serve you everywhere, guaranteed!
+Your creativity is expected.
 Feel free to contribute, and together we will make this Bang!

 If you have any questions, please, contact us through your spirits.